8 Tips for Severe Weather Emergency Planning for Hospitals

-LiveProcess’ emergency management system helps hospitals to efficiently plan for severe weather emergencies, mobilize and coordinate resources during a severe weather event, and track and document the hospitals’ emergency preparedness and response for compliance and process improvement.
+LiveProcess’ emergency management system helps hospitals to efficiently plan for severe weather emergencies, mass notify, mobilize and coordinate resources during a severe weather event, and track and document the hospitals’ emergency preparedness and response for compliance and process improvement.

 - Preparing Your Hospital for a Severe Weather Emergency, a white paper.

 - Experience how these hospitals managed emergency communications during Hurricane Harvey in Texas in 2017